TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

   - [az](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 ## Customization
-This library can also act as a guide to help you get set up with Tyk.
-If you just want to know how to set up a specific tool with Tyk, you can run the library with the `--dry-run` and `--verbose` flags.
-This will output all the commands that the library will run to stand up any installation.
+This repository can also act as a guide to help you get set up with Tyk.
+If you just want to know how to set up a specific tool with Tyk, you can run the repository with the `--dry-run` and `--verbose` flags.
+This will output all the commands that the repository will run to stand up any installation.
 This can be helpful for debugging as well as figuring out what configuration options are required to set these tools up.

 Furthermore, you can also add any Tyk environment variables to your `.env` file and those variables will be mapped to